 Mr. Kerley is Chairman of our Audit Committee, a member of our Corporate Governance and Nominating Committee and a member of our Legal and Compliance Oversight Committee.
-Since 2010, Mr. Kerley has been a Director with The Providence Service Corporation (Nasdaq: PRSC), now known as ModivCare, Inc. (Nasdaq: MODV), which owns subsidiaries and investments primarily engaged in the provision of healthcare services in the United States, where he serves as Audit Committee Chairman and Compensation Committee Chairman.
+Since 2010, Mr. Kerley has been a Director with ModivCare Inc. (Nasdaq: MODV), formerly known as The Providence Service Corporation (Nasdag: PRSC), a technology-enabled healthcare services company that provides a platform of integrated supportive care solutions for public and private payers and their patients., where he serves as Audit Committee Chairman and Compensation Committee Chairman.
 From 2014 until May 31, 2019, Mr. Kerley was a Director of The Joint Corp.
-(Nasdaq: JYNT), a rapidly growing franchisor and operator of chiropractic clinics, where he served as Compensation Committee Chairman and a member of the Audit Committee.
-From 2008 to 2014, he was Chief Financial Officer and a Director of Peter Piper, Inc., a privately held pizza and entertainment restaurant chain until it was acquired by CEC Entertainment in 2014.
-From 2005 to 2008, Mr. Kerley was Chief Financial Officer of Fender Musical Instruments Corporation, a privately held manufacturer and wholesaler of musical instruments and equipment.
+(Nasdag: JYNT), a rapidly growing franchisor and operator of chiropractic clinics, where he served as Compensation Committee Chairman and a member of the Audit Committee.
+From 2008 to 2014, he was Chief Financial Officer and a Director of Peter Piper, Inc., a privately held pizza and entertainment restaurant chain until it was acquired by CEC Entertainment, Inc. in 2014.
+From 2005 to 2008.
+Mr. Kerley was Chief Financial Officer of Fender Musical Instruments Corporation, a privately held manufacturer and wholesaler of musical instruments and equipment.
 Mr. Kerley spent over 30 years at Deloitte & Touche LLP, a multinational accounting and professional services firm, where he served as an audit partner from 1981 to 2005.